GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Method

 where $\lambda_{\text{min}}$ is a hyperparameter enforcing a minimum total normal force to prevent the solver from returning trivial zero-force solutions.
 To reduce computational complexity, the nonlinear friction cone $\mathcal{F}_i$ is approximated by a polyhedral pyramid, converting the problem into a linearly-constrained QP that can be efficiently solved using Clarabel~\cite{goulart2024clarabel}.

 Finally, the dynamic grasp quality metric $e$ is defined as the residual wrench magnitude:

 where a lower $e$ indicates a more stable and robust grasp.
-Following~\cite{wu2022learning}, we set $\mathbf{g} = \mathbf{0}$ in Eq.~\ref{eq: qp force} rather than systematically testing six orthogonal gravity vectors as done in~\cite{chen2024bodex}.
-This simplification reduces the required QP solves from six to one, significantly improving computational efficiency without compromising grasp quality.
+Following~\cite{wu2022learning}, we set $\mathbf{g} = \mathbf{0}$ in Eq.~\ref{eq: qp force} rather than systematically testing six orthogonal gravity vectors as done in~\cite{chen2024bodex}, \lw{while the final success criterion is still evaluated by MuJoCo rollouts under six external perturbation forces.
+Thus this approximation only guides contact refinement and does not replace physical validation}